 WOOL STAINING - While our process does not "yellow" the wool, there are many other factors, which can result in wool staining.
-Dung staining is quite common feedlot sheep and there is some indication that a high yellow corn content in feed may worsen this.
+Dung staining is quite common sheep and there is some indication that a high yellow corn content in feed may worsen staining.
 Marker paint, mud, clay and blood can all result in stained fiber as well.
 Low corn feed and clean conditions can help alleviate this problem.

 BUG DAMAGE - It is important to get as much fat off the skin as possible before salting.
 There are beetle larvas present in the wool of many sheep, which may hatch in your pelt and eat the fat attached to the skin.
 Unfortunately the beetles begin their feast from the wool side of the pelt resulting in holes where they've eaten through to the fat.
 Many times you won't detect the bugs before shipping to the tanner.

 INSTRUCTIONS FOR PREPARING HIDES FOR SHIPMENT

 We do not recommend freezing hides immediately after harvest in a freezer.
 This will most often lead to wool loss.
 Wool is an insulator so it takes too long for the hide to properly freeze.
 Hides that are salted and laid flat are ok in freezing winter temperatures.

 Important: Perform this immediately, body heat can ruin a skin in one hour!

 1. BUTCHERING, REMOVING FAT, CHECKING:

 Remove any fat or meat clumps before salting.
-Be careful not to cut into membrane of hide or you will see those cuts/nicks in the final tanning results.
-Thick fat/meat clumps left on hides can cause wool loss.
+Be careful not to cut into membrane of the hide or you will see those cuts/nicks in the final tanning results.
+Thick fat/meat clumps left on the hides will cause wool loss.
 Occasionally a pelt may have a genetic defect causing a layer of fat to form in the pelt between the two layers of skin.

 Cuts around the edges will be trimmed off.
 Do not send skins with large cuts in center.
 A few small holes will not be a problem but they will be there in the final result.
 Holes will cause your hide to be more likely to tear during tanning.